dotCMS/plugin-com.dotcms.dotsaml/README.md

 By default this is the URL to get the dotCMS Service Provider metadata: "/dotsaml3sp/metadata.xml" However if you want to use a different path, feel free to override it on the properties file.

+4.33) dotcms.saml.assertion.resolver.handler.classname
+By default we use the implementation com.dotcms.plugin.saml.v3.handler.SOAPArtifactAssertionResolverHandlerImpl which is in charge of resolve the assertion using the SOAP artifact resolver based on the artifact id pass by the request.
+If you want a different implementation please override with the class here.
+We also offer: com.dotcms.plugin.saml.v3.handler.HttpPostAssertionResolverHandlerImpl which is in charge of processing a HTTP-POST witha SAMLResponse

+4.34) dotcms.saml.sites.config.path
+NOTE: this property is for the dotmarketing-config.properties This contains the path to resolve the sites-config.jso with the configuration per site.

 5) The plugin needs several libraries to run, all of them has been renamed with a prefix called: "opensaml".
 In case you need to undeploy the plugin you have to manually remove these libraries from the
  /dotserver/tomcat-8.0.18/webapps/ROOT/WEB-INF/lib